espocrm/documentation/administration/bpm.md

 * Records created by the process via tasks;
 * User task records, allowing checking the resolution.

-It's also possible to define conditions in espo formula language.
+It's also possible to define conditions in [espo-formula](formula.md) language.

 Conditions in BPM tool are the same as in Workflow feature.
 See more details about [workflow's conditions](workflows.md#conditions).